Colored Campbell’s Soup Can (Cream of Tomato), circa 1964

 40″ x 30″

-Private Collection, London (acquired early 1970s)
+Private Collection, London (acquired possibly from the artist, early 1970s)

 Rob Donnell, Palm Springs and Varon Bonicos, Oslo, Norway